The 20 Best Hemolytic Crisis Doctors Near Me in District of Columbia, US

 Offers Telehealth

-Hira Latif is a Hematologist Oncology specialist and a Hematologist in Washington, Washington, D.c..
+Hira Latif is an Oncologist practicing medicine in Washington, Washington, D.c..
 Dr. Latif is rated as an Experienced provider by MediFind in the treatment of Hemolytic Crisis.
-Her top areas of expertise are Sickle Cell Disease, Hereditary Resistance to Anti-Vitamin K, Congenital Antithrombin 3 Deficiency, and Protein C Deficiency.
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Sickle Cell Disease, Protein C Deficiency, Congenital Antithrombin 3 Deficiency, and Hereditary Resistance to Anti-Vitamin K.

 Experienced in Hemolytic Crisis